How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 • rising on the skin;

-• randomly located, similar in color to the dermis.
+• chaotically located, similar in color to the dermis.

-In fact, with all rashes, itching, burning, dryness and peeling of the skin are observed.
+In fact, with all rashes there is itching, burning, dryness and flaking of the skin.

 May appear during the latent phase of the disease.

-On the skin, this type of rash is represented by papules, vesicles or spots:
+On the skin this type rashes are represented by papules, blisters or spots:

 • have a shade from pale pink to bright red;